grithik4U/CLBoot24/README.md

 ## Overview

-CLBoot24 is a powerful developer tool designed to simplify the creation and management of ERC20 tokens on the Ethereum blockchain, ensuring robust governance and security.
+chainlink Automation is a powerful developer tool designed to simplify the creation and management of ERC20 tokens on the Ethereum blockchain, ensuring robust governance and security.

-**Why CLBoot24?**

 This project aims to provide a secure and customizable token solution for developers.
 The core features include: